-Objectives and Context - The appraisal is conducted as an integral part of the plan-making process. ٧ - The plan/strategy's purpose and objectives are made clear. ٧ - Sustainability issues and constraints, including international and EC environmental protection objectives, are considered in developing objectives ٧ and targets. - SA objectives, where used, are clearly set out and linked to indicators and targets where appropriate. ٧ - Links with other related plans, programmes and policies are identified and explained. ٧ - Relates the requirements of the SEA Directive to the wider SA. ٧ Scoping - Authorities and other key stakeholders with a range of interests that are relevant to the plan and SA are consulted in appropriate ways and at ٧ appropriate times on the content and scope of the SA Report. - The assessment focuses on the significant issues. ٧ - Technical, procedural and other difficulties encountered are discussed; assumptions and uncertainties are made explicit. ٧ - Reasons are given for eliminating issues from further consideration. ٧ Options - Realistic options are considered for key issues, and the reasons for choosing them are documented. ٧ - Options include 'do nothing' scenario wherever relevant.
-N/A - The sustainability effects (both adverse and beneficial) of each option are identified and compared. ٧ - Inconsistencies between the options and other relevant plans, programmes or policies are identified and explained. ٧ - Reasons are given for selection or elimination of options. ٧ Baseline Information - Relevant aspects of the current state of the plan area (including social, environmental, and economic characteristics) and their likely evolution V without the plan are described. - Characteristics of areas likely to be significantly affected are described. ٧ - Difficulties such as deficiencies in data or methods are explained. ٧ Prediction and Evaluation of Likely Significant Effects - Effects identified include the types listed in the SEA Directive (biodiversity, population, human health, fauna, flora, soil, water, air, climate factors, ٧ material assets, cultural heritage and landscape), as well as other wider sustainability issues (employment, housing, transport, community cohesion, education, etc). - Both positive and negative effects are considered, and the duration of effects (short, medium or long-term) is addressed. ٧ - Likely cumulative (including secondary and synergistic) effects are identified where practicable. ٧ - Inter-relationships between effects are considered where practicable. ٧ - Where relevant, the prediction and assessment of effects makes use of accepted standards, regulations, and thresholds.
+Objectives and Context - The appraisal is conducted as an integral part of the plan-making process. v - The plan/strategy's purpose and objectives are made clear. ٧ - Sustainability issues and constraints, including international and EC environmental protection objectives, are considered in developing objectives ٧ and targets. - SA objectives, where used, are clearly set out and linked to indicators and targets where appropriate. ٧ - Links with other related plans, programmes and policies are identified and explained. ٧ - Relates the requirements of the SEA Directive to the wider SA. ٧ Scoping - Authorities and other key stakeholders with a range of interests that are relevant to the plan and SA are consulted in appropriate ways and at appropriate times on the content and scope of the SA Report. ٧ V √ √ √ √ Options V √ N/A √ √ √ √ √ Baseline Information ٧ - Characteristics of areas likely to be significantly affected are described. ٧ - Difficulties such as deficiencies in data or methods are explained. ٧ Prediction and Evaluation of Likely Significant Effects - Effects identified include the types listed in the SEA Directive (biodiversity, population, human health, fauna, flora, soil, water, air, climate factors, ٧ material assets, cultural heritage and landscape), as well as other wider sustainability issues (employment, housing, transport, community cohesion, education, etc). - Both positive and negative effects are considered, and the duration of effects (short, medium or long-term) is addressed. ٧ - Likely cumulative (including secondary and synergistic) effects are identified where practicable. ٧ - Inter-relationships between effects are considered where practicable. ٧ - Where relevant, the prediction and assessment of effects makes use of accepted standards, regulations, and thresholds.
 N/A

-- Methods used to appraise the effects are described. ٧ Mitigation Measures - Measures envisaged to prevent, reduce and offset any significant adverse effects of implementing the plan are indicated. ٧ - Issues to be taken into account in project consents are identified. ٧ The SA Report - Is clear and concise in its layout and presentation. ٧ - Uses simple, clear language and avoids or explains technical terms. ٧ - Uses maps and other illustrations where appropriate. - Explains the methodology used. ٧ - Explains who was consulted and what methods of consultation were used. ٧ - Identifies sources of information, including expert judgement and matters of opinion. ٧ - Contains a non-technical summary covering the overall approach to the appraisal, the objectives of the plan, the main options considered, and any ٧ changes to the plan resulting from the appraisal.
-Consultation - Authorities and the public likely to be affected by, or having an interest in, the plan are consulted in ways and at times which give them an early and ٧ effective opportunity within appropriate time frames to express their opinions on the draft plan and SA Report.
-Decision-making and Information on the Decision The SA Report and the opinions of those consulted are taken into account in finalising and adopting the plan. - - An explanation is given of how they have been taken into account. - - Reasons are given for choosing the plan as adopted, in the light of other reasonable options considered. - Monitoring Measures - Measures proposed for monitoring are clear, practicable and linked to the indicators and objectives used in the appraisal. ٧ - Proposals are made for action in response to significant adverse effects.
+- Methods used to appraise the effects are described. ٧ Mi tigation Measures - Measures envisaged to prevent, reduce and offset any significant adverse effects of implementing the plan are indicated. ٧ - Issues to be taken into account in project consents are identified. ٧ Th e SA Report - Is clear and concise in its layout and presentation. ٧ - Uses simple, clear language and avoids or explains technical terms. ٧ - Uses maps and other illustrations where appropriate. - Explains the methodology used. ٧ - Explains who was consulted and what methods of consultation were used. ٧ - Identifies sources of information, including expert judgement and matters of opinion. ٧ - Contains a non-technical summary covering the overall approach to the appraisal, the objectives of the plan, the main options considered, and any ٧ changes to the plan resulting from the appraisal. Со nsultation - Authorities and the public likely to be affected by, or having an interest in, the plan are consulted in ways and at times which give them an early and ٧ effective opportunity within appropriate time frames to express their opinions on the draft plan and SA Report.
+De cision-making and Information on the Decision - The SA Report and the opinions of those consulted are taken into account in finalising and adopting the plan. ٧ - An explanation is given of how they have been taken into account. ٧ - Reasons are given for choosing the plan as adopted, in the light of other reasonable options considered. ٧ Mo onitoring Measures - Measures proposed for monitoring are clear, practicable and linked to the indicators and objectives used in the appraisal. ٧ - Proposals are made for action in response to significant adverse effects.
 N/A - Monitoring enables unforeseen adverse effects to be identified at an early stage.
-These effects should include predictions which prove to be incorrect.
-N/A - During implementation of the plan, monitoring is used where appropriate to make good deficiencies in baseline information in the appraisal. -
+These effects should include predictions which prove to be N/A incorrect. - During implementation of the plan, monitoring is used where appropriate to make good deficiencies in baseline information in the appraisal.
+N/A

-Section O - Monitoring and Implementation of the Final Draft Leek Town Centre Masterplan
+Section O - Monitoring and Implementation of the Leek Town Centre Masterplan